jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         good integrity, favorable length and adequate periodontal support, it will always be preferable, and without any discussion; its treatment and restoration with endodontics, post and core and porcelain crown.</p>\n"
-    - question: But how do we know if a natural tooth can be successfully restored?
+    - question: But, how do we know if a natural tooth can be successfully restored?
       answer: "<p>Studying the case thoroughly through intraoral examination, radiographic evaluation and a lot of clinical criterion.
 Everything will depend on the periapical conditions that it presents, on the amount of tooth tissue remaining,